andy-thomason/overload-vibe-coding/README.md

 the pace of technology.

-As a certified old fart, I was very sceptical of the idea of LLMs generating code, to a degree, remain so.
+As a certified old fart, I was very sceptical of the idea of LLMs generating code, and to a degree, remain so.
 Computational linguistics was very definitely a thing when I started my career, we founded the Manchester Aristotelian Society in the '80s to discuss philosophy with a group of computational linguists who were using Prolog to translate to and from Japanese.

-Using Prolog for langauge was a highly Asimovian aproach to the problem.
+Using Prolog for language was a highly Asimovian aproach to the problem.
 Every detail needed to be worked out by hand, every rule of grammar raked over and converted to statements.
 The idea of doing this with neural networks would have seemed crazy as the memory and computational